evilmushroom/blender-tools-collection/README.md

 ## Contributions and Support

 Feel free to contribute to either add-on by visiting their respective repositories.
-If you encounter any issues or have suggestions, please open an issue in the [issue tracker](https://github.com/yourusername/blender-tools-bundle/issues).